West Midlands Combined Authority: Mayor of West Midlands

 In 2017, the West Midlands, like several other city regions, elected a 'metro mayor' with similar powers to the Mayor of London.
-The date of the first mayoral election was 4 May 2017.
-The election was won by Andy Street of the Conservative Party, with 50.4% of the votes in the second round against then Labour Party Member of the European Parliament for the West Midlands in Sion Simon, which was then followed by a near Landslide victory in May 2021's election, seeing him receive 54.04% of the second round vote against Birmingham Hodge Hill's Labour Party Member of Parliament in Liam Byrne.

-A directly elected mayor for the combined authority area was described as 'inevitable', as such a role has been stated as a conditional requirement for a more powerful devolution deal.
+A directly elected mayor for the combined authority area was described as 'inevitable', as such a role had been stated as a conditional requirement for a more powerful devolution deal.
 The WMCA shadow board submitted proposals for a combined authority with and without a mayor leader, and decided which plan of action to take based on the devolution proposals from the government for each.
 Powers sought for a regional metro mayor and the WMCA were first revealed in a leaked bid document first reported by Simon Gilbert, of the Coventry Telegraph.
 Those powers included the ability of the mayor to levy extra business rates from companies in the region.
 Negotiations also included the desire to take away the ability of local councils to retain future business rates growth and to hand that cash to the WMCA, who would decide how it was spent across the region instead of by individual local authorities.

+The date of the first mayoral election was 4 May 2017.
+The election was won by Andy Street of the Conservative Party, with 50.4% of the votes in the second round against Sion Simon, the then Labour Party Member of the European Parliament for the West Midlands.
+Street was re-elected in May 2021's election, with an increased vote share of 54.04% in the second round vote against Liam Byrne, Birmingham Hodge Hill's Labour Party Member of Parliament.
+Richard Parker of the Labour Party won the 2024 election, held on 2 May 2024, narrowly defeating Street, who was running for a third term.

+The mayor is a member of the Mayoral Council for England and the Council of the Nations and Regions.

 Membership

-As of May 2022, the Combined Authority's Portfolio Holders and membership of the Combined Authority's Board are as follows:
+As of July 2025, the membership of the Combined Authority's Board were as follows: